Franatrtur/pb152tools/README.md

 # veryfi - pb152cv tools

 It is very, very FI.
 this is a collection of tools for pb152cv.

 ## how to install

+ON AISA:
 ```bash
 git clone https://github.com/Franatrtur/veryfi.git
 veryfi/install.sh